 I’m an LGBT rights activist and ally specializing in documentary, portrait and event photography.
 Using my art to promote social justice, I’m changing mainstream imagery by increasing the visibility of LGBT people.

-Background - Before becoming a photographer, I received a master’s degree in criminal justice followed by a ten-year stint as a federal probation officer.
-Empowered by an overwhelming sense that I should be helping to change the rules, instead of enforce them, I started this business.
+Before becoming a photographer, I received a master’s degree in criminal justice followed by a ten-year stint as a federal probation officer.
+Empowered by an overwhelming sense that I should be helping to change the rules instead of enforce them, Amy Mayes Photography was born.

 Beliefs – I believe in the power of an image, in shaking up the status quo, and that anything is possible.
-I believe that a compelling photograph is an important tool for social and political change and the most effective way to deliver a message.
+A compelling photograph is an important tool for social and political change and the most effective way to deliver a message.